ilovespectra/hacks-nfts/README.md

+# BUSTED

+Had a weird issue and botched most of these pages with a push from the terminal.
+Totally broken til further notice, my bad!

-# HACKS NFT MINT UI
+#HACKS NFT MINT UI
 <a href="https://hacks-nfts.vercel.app/" target="_blank">Click here to test on devnet.</a><br />(Cost: 4 devnet SOL)<br /><br />
 Swap your wallet to `devnet` within the settings of your wallet app or eztenstion.